Where is Naoya Inoue vs Nonito Donaire taking place? Saitama Super Arena, Saitama, Japan

 When is Naoya Inoue vs Nonito Donaire and what time does it start?
 Thursday 7th November, 2019 – 10:00 approx (UK)

 What TV channel is Naoya Inoue vs Nonito Donaire?
-UK TV details have not yet been announced
+This fight will not be televised live in the UK

 Are tickets still available for Naoya Inoue vs Nonito Donaire?